MMI in Dominican Republic

 Nagua has a tropical wet climate, with no dry or cold season as it is constantly moist.
 Average temperature for January is a High of 29°C (84.2°F) to a Low of 20°C (68°F).
 The team will be working in a tropical area, so, it could be humid, raining, muddy and chilly in the mornings.

-* Project Description: At the clinic site we provide normal medical consults, dentistry, IHE and optometry plus share the Gospel.
-In the local hospital we provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, etc).
+* Project Description: At the clinic site, teams provide normal medical consults, dentistry, integrated health education, and optometry.
+In the local hospital, teams provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, and so on).

 300m (984 ft)